Volumetric Properties of the Convex Hull of an n-dimensional Brownian Motion: Introduction

 \end{theorem}

-\begin{remark} It was pointed to us by Christoph Th\"{a}le that as a corollary of the above theorem, one may attain formulae for all intrinsic volumes of the body $K$, thus generalizing one of the results appearing in \cite{KLM}.
-By using Kubota's formula in order to express the $j$-th intrinsic volume as the average of the volumes of $j$-dimensional projections of $K$ with respect to the Haar measure on the corresponding Grassmanian, one can derive the formula
+As was pointed to us by Christoph Th\"{a}le, a corollary of this theorem is an explicit formula for expressing all intrinsic volumes of the body $K$, which generalizes a result of Kampf, Last and Molchanov (\cite{KLM}).
+Let $V_j(K)$ denote the $j$-th intrinsic volume of $K$ (see \cite{KLM} for a definition).